AdditionalPylons/pulsedata_test/README.md

 #### Cells could benefit from some reordering

-I can understand the flow here, but changing data sets means I need to scroll to halway through the code to update a variable.
+I can understand the flow here, but changing data sets means I need to scroll to halfway through the code to update a variable.
 Also, spark isn't initialized until after we've defined all our supporting functions.
-This isn't *wrong*, but it makes sense
-to me to initialize it right away so we're not hoisting references to it in **read_csv()** or **transform_encounters()** when it doesn't exist yet.
+This isn't *wrong*, but it makes sense to me to initialize it right away so we're not hoisting references to it in **read_csv()** or **transform_encounters()** when it doesn't exist yet.

-## Obvious improvements
+### Obvious improvements

-### We can get rid of pandas and drop a dependency
+#### We can get rid of pandas and drop a dependency

 I love pandas too, but it's not a one-size fits all solution.
 Running data sets 2-4 suggests that pandas may be running into some encoding issues, and we only use it on one line anyway.
 Everything we want to do here with pandas can be done more effectively / cleanly using spark itself directly with a couple of tweaks.

-### We can use a columnar data store instead of CSV
+#### We can use a columnar data store instead of CSV

 I chose parquet because it's what I'm most familiar with and because it's an effective long-term solution, but there are other options.
 Having Pyarrow in requirements.txt implies